TomFern/go-mux-api/README.md

 ## License

-The project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Copyright (c) 2021 Rendered Text

+Distributed under the MIT License.
+See the file LICENSE.